-- Relationships Education, Relationships and Sex Education (RSE) and Health Education, Statutory Guidance - Pan Sussex Child Protection & Safeguarding Procedures, specifically part 8.10, Children who Harm Other Children and 8.40 Sexually Active Children - NSPCC Protecting children from peer-on-peer sexual abuse which shares information of recognizing, responding and prevention amongst other areas. - NSPCC helpline for people who have experienced sexual abuse in an education setting which is available for young people and adults, and for anyone who works or volunteers in a school setting and needs support and guidance The Report Abuse in Education helpline can be reached on 0800 136 663, on Monday to Friday 8am 10pm, or 9am 6pm at weekends.
+- Pan Sussex Child Protection & Safeguarding Procedures, specifically part 8.10, Children who Harm Other Children and 8.40 Sexually Active Children - NSPCC Protecting children from child-on-child sexual abuse which shares information of recognizing, responding and prevention amongst other areas. - NSPCC helpline for people who have experienced sexual abuse in an education setting which is available for young people and adults, and for anyone who works or volunteers in a school setting and needs support and guidance The Report Abuse in Education helpline can be reached on 0800 136 663, on Monday to Friday 8am 10pm, or 9am 6pm at weekends.
 It can also be contacted by email at help@nspcc.org.uk